michelle-gilbert/Acolyte-Coordinator/README.md

 -- (report format PlanningCenterOnline - Acolyte and Coffee Bar future schedule)
 - sample ad hoc report that I created to provide more details on the confirmand's use of PCO
 -- (report format MGilbert - Acolyte and Coffee Bar future schedule with login info)

+How to use the reports in the repository:
+- open "report format PlanningCenterOnline - Acolyte and Coffee Bar future schedule" to see the original report and the pros and cons of the report format
+- open "report format MGilbert - Acolyte and Coffee Bar future schedule with login info" to view the new report that provides more information to understand how the PCO system is being used by the confirmands.